pete-mba5/pete-mba5.github.io/_posts/2023-04-01-picture of the day.markdown

 I have also finished in the early morning Manuel de Pedrolo's book: Domicili Provisional.
 It was a fiction funny quick read that I enjoyed a lot.

-Today I will go to the Opera to enjoy the Flying Dutch.
+Today I will go to the Opera to enjoy the Flying Dutchman.
 I was looking forward for this appointment since Christmas 2022.
 Let's see how good will be the experience.

 ![BracKIT by Kevin Hall](https://lh3.googleusercontent.com/pw/AMWts8BRftISnCIjdOGo4NGbBBX1UY-b4Vbf8EI0ripAClvOSlAq9hF2qIm8xqX0C7mGJka8zDSP_q7yCnr8GPympP6oxea_pr_wRjqUnvgNfdu-b3-R7yY=w2400)*BracKIT by Kevin Hall*&nbsp;